 § 916.
 Request for Additional Time.

-A diverter may submit a request for additional time to comply with the provisions of this chapter on a form available on the board's website.
+A diverter may submit a request for additional time to comply with the provisions of this chapter on the board's online reporting platform.
 The Deputy Director for the Division of Water Rights may grant such requests upon a showing of good cause.

-Authority cited: Sections 348(a), 1058, 1840 and 1841, Water Code.
-Reference: Section 348(a) Water Code.
+Authority cited: Sections 348(a), 1058, and 1841, Water Code.
+Reference: Sections 348(a) and 1840 Water Code.

 Title 23.
 Waters